fsr/python-lessons/_exercises/16_poor_grep.md

 [^how]:
     Best way is to iterate over the items and see if your search string is `in` your item... ;)

+### Step 3

+To be more flexible, your script should take a path for the directory and a string to search for as input.
+The script should then run the command in the given directory[^dir] and search for your string.

+[^dir]:
+    Do you remember the `cwd` argument?

+### Step 4

+Make sure that you won't get trolled by any user and make sure, that the given directory is existing.[^osisdir]

+If not, you should print an error message and quit the script.

+[^osisdir]:
+    You can use `os.path.isdir()` to check that.
+Also see the [docs](https://docs.python.org/3.5/library/os.path.html) for how this command works.